KubeRocketCI/docs/versioned_docs/version-3.9.0/quick-start/integrate-sonarcloud.md

 1. Sign up in the [SonarCloud](https://sonarcloud.io) with your GitHub account.

-2. Once you are logged in with GitHub, import an organization from GitHub:
+2. Once you are logged in with GitHub, on [organization page](https://sonarcloud.io/create-organization) import a new one from GitHub:

     ![Import organization](../assets/quick-start/import_from_github.png "Import organization")